State-based Modal Logics for Free Choice: Introduction

 The paper is structured as follows.
 In Section \ref{section:preliminaries}, we define the syntax and semantics of $\BSML$ and the extensions, and discuss some basic properties of these logics.
 In Section \ref{section:expressive_power}, we show the expressive power results described above.
 We also derive some simple consequences of these results such as the finite model property (for each of the logics) and uniform interpolation (for $\BSMLI$ and $\BSMLO$).
 In Section \ref{section:axiomatizations}, we present our natural deduction axiomatizations, and in Section \ref{section:conclusion} we conclude by noting some open problems.
-The paper is partly based on \cite{anttila2021}, which contains preliminary versions of some of the results.
+The paper is partly based on the MSc thesis \cite{anttila2021} of the second author (supervised by the first author and the third author), which contains preliminary versions of some of the results.